Skip to main content

 Driving a just transition to a low-carbon economy

 How do we ensure a transition to a low carbon economy that prioritises people?
-This is the kind of question LSE’s Just Transition Finance Lab attempts to answer.
-The Lab is funded by corporate partners and philanthropic foundations and looks at the financial solutions needed for a sustainable economy.
+LSE’s Just Transition Finance Lab, funded by corporate partners and philanthropic foundations, is working on the financial solutions needed for a sustainable economy.

 Join in

-LSE’s Grantham Research Institute for Climate Change and the Environment (GRI) is making critical contributions to our understanding of global environmental challenges, and shaping the legislative and economic responses we need to build a more sustainable future.
+The GRI is shaping the critical legislative and economic frameworks we need to build a more sustainable future.
 A major grant will enable the Institute to continue with its crucial and innovative work through to 2035.

 Join in